Lily Lake

 - Emergency contact information

-contact because local phone lines or contacts may be unavailable.
+central contact because local phone lines or contacts may be

 - Personal/family emergency supplies